-Offered Both Fall and Spring; Lecture hours:3,0ther:1
+Offered Both Fall and Spring; Lecture hours:3, Other:1

 Multiple linear regression, logistic regression and ANOVA.
 Inferential analysis emphasizing applications to a range of disciplines is conducted using statistical software.
 Prerequisite: MATH 216 or MATH 227 or equivalent.
 Students who have taken MATH 405 need instructor permission.
-Crosslisted as MATH 617.